This summary of age discrimination law in Russia has been prepared by ALRUD, the Ius Laboris member for Russia: www.alrud.com.

 The Constitution of Russia prohibits discrimination on grounds such as sex, race, nationality, language, origin, property status or job position, residence, attitude towards religion, views, (non) membership in social associations and other circumstances.
 Though age discrimination is not explicitly indicated, we presume it is implied by “other circumstances”.
-In any event, age discrimination in employment is explicitly prohibited by the Russian Labour Code.
+Age discrimination in employment is explicitly prohibited by the Russian Labour Code.

 The above regulations cover all individuals working under an employment contract.
-Self-employed individuals are not covered by these regulations; however the employer should note that engaging self-employed individuals under civil contracts may in some cases be qualified by the court as hiring them (subject to the character of the work done/performed under the contract).
-Thus the employer in engaging a self-employed individual of a prohibited age group should be sure that his/her work qualifies as the provision of services rather than as employment.
-Agency workers in Russia are regarded as ordinary workers, and the agency as their employer, thus they are covered by the common legislative requirements.
+Self-employed individuals are not covered by these regulations; however, the employer should note that engaging self-employed individuals under civil contracts may in some cases be qualified by the court as hiring them (subject to the character of the work done/performed under the contract).
+Thus, the employer in engaging a self-employed individual of a prohibited age group should be sure that his/her work qualifies as the provision of services rather than as employment.
+Agency workers in Russia are regarded as employees of the agency, thus they are covered by the common legislative requirements.

 Age discrimination can be a civil or criminal offence.

-Civil liability for non-compliance with the age regulations can apply both to the company’s official and to the company itself as a legal entity.
+Civil liability for non-compliance can apply both to the company’s official and to the company itself as a legal entity.
 Claims relating to administrative offences can be brought in a district court (which is court of general jurisdiction) or to the Federal Labour Inspection.
-The latter can also detect the violations in the course of inspection performed at its own initiative or at the request of an employee/employer.
+The latter can also detect the violations in the course of inspection performed at its own initiative or at the request of an employee.

-The sanctions for violation of the labour law (which prohibits age discrimination) are administrative fines for the company and/or its officials (plus possible disqualification for officials for repeated similar offence).
+The sanctions for violating the labour law (which prohibits age discrimination) are administrative fines for the company and/or its officials (plus possible disqualification for officials for repeated similar offence).

-However, in terms of criminal liability, the Criminal Code does not expressly include age discrimination and theoretically such discrimination could also qualify as criminal offence.
+However, in terms of criminal liability, the Criminal Code does not expressly include age discrimination.
+Theoretically, such discrimination could also qualify as criminal offence.
 The sanction varies from a fine to imprisonment of up to 5 years.
-A victim must file a complaint with the local police office and this is then further considered by the district court.
-Despite this, there is currently no available precedent on the application of the criminal liability for discrimination on the grounds of age.
+An alleged victim must file a complaint with the local police office, which is then further considered by the district court.
+Despite this, there is currently no available precedent on the application of the criminal liability for age discrimination.

 The employee can also claim damages caused to him/her (including moral damage) from the company.
 The amount of such damage is calculated depending on the case.

-In the sphere of employment law the number of discrimination claims is rather small compared to for example, claims for unfair dismissal on other grounds.
-However within this group, age discrimination claims are noticeable.
-This is probably due to the fact that some of them are worded as debating compliance of federal laws (which establish for example a compulsory retirement age for a specific profession) with the Russian Constitution.
-Such disputes are resolved by the Constitutional Court of Russia and the decisions form part of the Russian legislation due to their precedental value (precedents of other courts are formally not recognised as law).
+In the sphere of employment law, the number of discrimination claims is rather small compared to for example, claims for unfair dismissal on other grounds.
+However, within this group, age discrimination claims are noticeable.
+Some claims arise as a result of questioning the compliance of federal laws (which establishes, for example, a compulsory retirement age for a specific profession) like the Russian Constitution.
+Such disputes are resolved by the Constitutional Court of Russia and the decisions form part of the Russian legislation due to their precedential value (precedents of other courts are formally not recognised as law).